 - unconscious and not breathing normally.

-Learn how to how to do CPR
+Learn how to do CPR

 If someone is unconscious but they are breathing normally call 999 and then put them in the recovery position.